LandSight/backend/CONTRIBUTING.rst

 - Respond to review comments within the pull request discussion.
 - Push follow-up changes to the same branch from which the pull request was opened.
 - After making changes, ensure that all checks pass again.
+- After editing based on the review, request a re-review from the reviewer or clearly indicate in the PR that the changes have been made and it is ready for re-review.

 Conditions for Merging a Pull Request
 -------------------------------------